raselsha/pdf-embed-viewer/readme.txt

 Stable tag:	       trunk
 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html
-Tags:              ebook reader, newsletter viewer, pdf, pdf viewer, pdf download,
+Tags:              ebook reader, newsletter, pdf, pdf viewer, pdf download,

 PDF Embed Viewer plugin is designed to view and download PDF files in your wordpress site.
 Read and view Newsletter, Ebook directly within web pages.

 == Description ==
-The "PDF Embed Viewer" plugin is designed to view and download PDF files in your wordpress website.
+The plugin is designed to view and download PDF files in your wordpress website.
 Its allowing easy access to Documents, Newsletter, Ebook directly within web pages.
 With its user-friendly interface and customizable features, this plugin offers a hassle-free solution for displaying PDFs in webpage.

 ## This plugin supports 4 templates for Archive view
 * ** List Template